tabularaza27/mapc_2019/Readme.md

 4. Run `catkin_make` in the root folder of the mapc workspace

 ## Code Structure
+In our Repo with have subfolders for different versions of the implementations, so we can later test different versions against each other

 * *manual_player_package* (is used by *mapc_rhbp_manual_player*)
 * *mapc_rhbp_manual_player* (agents subscribe to the ros topic created by the manual_player_package to control the agents with the keyboard) --> this implementation is not very clean yet